riff3r/react-complete-project/README.md

   For pseudo-class use &.
 Ex - &:focus.
 Details - CourseInput.js

-Approach 2:

 # Styled Components & Dynamic Props

-Approach 1:
+Approach 1 - Using className:

 1. Import styled from 'styled-components'
 2. Use syntax, const FormControl = styled.div`` // .div can be any HTML TAG!!

 Check useState status and Include / remove className.
 Ex - CourseInput.js, line - <FormControl className={!isValid && 'invalid'}>

-Approach 2:
+Approach 2 - Using props:

 Props can be added to styled component - <FormControl invalid={!isValid}>